prestrafe/prestrafe-bot/README.md

 channels:
   - name: SomeChannel # This is the name of the Twitch channel that the bot should join.
     gsiToken: xxx # This can be any random string, that needs to be present in your CSGO GSI config as well.
+    serverToken: xxx # Token string that will be registered in the server using sm_setprestrafetoken.
 ```

 Next you will need to define some environment variables to configure the bots execution context.
 To do so, create a file